-Playing it Straight: Why LGBT People Should Play LGBT Characters
+Playing it Straight: Why LGBT People Should (more often than not!)
+Play LGBT Characters

 The debate over straight actors playing gay characters has been bubbling away for a number of years.
 It’s not a new or “woke” subject matter.
 From films such as Philadelphia and Priscilla Queen of the Desert, to more recent adaptations of LGBT History such as The Danish Girl and stories such as The Prom (and we will be returning to The Prom later), straight and cis-gender actors have been “playing” it Queer for decades.